 According to one study, children are reportedly more vulnerable than adults to asbestos exposure and likely disease over their lifetime.
 Without an asbestos ban, our families are at risk of exposure to asbestos-containing products that remain installed in our older homes, schools, and other old buildings.
 Whole communities are potentially at risk when old asbestos is disturbed through natural disasters such as flooding and wildfire.
 Coupled with current uses of asbestos in manufacturing and the potential for new uses, several generations to come could be in danger of exposure.
 This increases the likelihood of contracting mesothelioma.

-How Waters Kraus & Paul can help victims of asbestos exposure
+How Waters Kraus Paul & Siegel can help victims of asbestos exposure

-If you or a loved one are a victim of an asbestos exposure-related illness, Waters Kraus & Paul may be able to help.
+If you or a loved one are a victim of an asbestos exposure-related illness, Waters Kraus Paul & Siegel may be able to help.
 Using our extensive resources, our asbestos lawyers have helped victims of asbestos exposure that occurred here in the U.S., including Hawaii and Alaska, as well as those who were exposed abroad.
-With a national presence and a wealth of experience prosecuting mesothelioma cases, Waters Kraus & Paul provides aggressive representation throughout the entire course of litigation.
-To learn more about legal representation at Waters Kraus & Paul, or to have one of our asbestos attorneys review your potential mesothelioma or other asbestos-related illness case, email us or call 800.226.9880.
+With a national presence and a wealth of experience prosecuting mesothelioma cases, Waters Kraus Paul & Siegel provides aggressive representation throughout the entire course of litigation.
+To learn more about legal representation at Waters Kraus Paul & Siegel, or to have one of our asbestos attorneys review your potential mesothelioma or other asbestos-related illness case, email us or call 800.226.9880.